Scott Nearing: Great Depression

 Nearing and his first wife, Nellie Marguerite Seeds Nearing, were the parents of John Scott.
 They adopted a second son, Robert Nearing.
 John Scott wrote a participant's account of having worked in industry in the Soviet Union during the 1930s.
-His book, Behind the Urals, tells of the great effort being put into building an industrial complex out of reach of an invasion, indicating that Stalin foresaw the Second World War.
-When the purge trials started in the mid-thirties—also an indication of Stalin's preparation for war—Scott was advised to leave, and escaped with his Russian wife and little daughter via the trans-Siberian railroad.
+His book, Behind the Urals, tells of the great effort being put into building an industrial complex out of reach of an invasion.
+When the great purge started in the mid-thirties—also an indication of Stalin's preparation for war—Scott was advised to leave, and escaped with his Russian wife and little daughter via the trans-Siberian railroad.
+John's association with Henry Luce and, later, Richard Nixon caused estrangement from his father who said in a letter, "I want nothing to do with him."
+Nearing refused to go to his son's funeral.

 He adopted a vegetarian diet when he was 35.
-In the 1930s and 1940s, Nearing and Helen Knothe, a lifelong vegetarian, lived together in Winhall in rural Vermont, where they had purchased a rather large forest tract for $2200 and a moderate-sized farm for $2500.
+In the 1930s and 1940s, Nearing and Helen Knothe, a lifelong vegetarian, lived together in Winhall in rural Vermont, where they had purchased a large forest tract for $2200 and a moderate-sized farm for $2500.
 Nearing and Knothe lived a largely ascetic and self-reliant life, growing much of their own food and putting up nine stone buildings over the course of two decades.
 Cash was earned from producing maple syrup and maple sugar from the trees on their land and from Scott Nearing's occasional paid lectures.